BagelSeedz/RR-H/README.md

 - At the time of it's creation, this was the largest project I had ever taken.
 - This is my highest quality bot so far (embeds after embeds 😭).
 - This project introduced me into learning databases.
-I started experimenting with SQLite, a smaller, disk version of SQL.
+I started experimenting with SQLite.
 - I was very determined to finish this project, and it was all completed within 1 week.